Phate6660/mpd-discord-rpc/README.md

 # MPD Discord RPC

+Displays your currently playing:

+song
+artist, album (date)

-Displays your currently playing song / album / artist from MPD in Discord using Rich Presence.
+From MPD in Discord using Rich Presence.
 It includes support for multiple MPD hosts if, like me, you have more than one server you alternate between.

 The program does not require MPD or Discord to be running in order to run.